Aleksandra Kurzak: Early life and education

 Born in Brzeg Dolny and raised in Wrocław, Kurzak is daughter to operatic soprano Jolanta Żmurko and horn player Ryszard Kurzak.
 She had intended to be a ballet dancer, then a violinist; and began her musical studies playing the violin at the age of 7.
 Her singing talent was noticed by conductor Stefan Rachoń when she imitated her mother at a festival in Kudowa-Zdrój.
 The conductor immediately offered to record an album, which her parents refused.
 She went on studying in the violin at the Karol Szymanowski Musical Lyceum.
-She turned to singing after graduation and started voice lesson with her mother, whom she still considers her primary teacher, just before her entrance to the Karol Lipiński Academy of Music.
+She turned to singing after graduation and started voice lesson with her mother, whom she still considers her primary teacher.
+She was enrolled in the academy after auditioning with Konstanze's aria "Ach ich liebte" from Mozart's Die Entführung aus dem Serail.

 From 1996 to 2000, Kurzak studied at the Karol Lipiński Academy of Music in Eugeniusz Sąsiadek's class; and meanwhile participated in several music festivals and was laureate in multiple competitions.
 She received scholarships from the Polish Ministry of Culture and Aleksander Gudzowaty's Crescendum Est - Polonia Foundation.

 After graduation, Kurzak pursued postgraduate studies at the Hochschule für Musik und Theater Hamburg with Ingrid Kremling till 2004.
 She first met Kremling at the 1998 Stanisław Moniuszko Vocal Competition in Warsaw.
 She was discovered by Peter Katona, the casting director of the Royal Opera, despite not entering the final at the 2000 edition of Operalia.

 She received a doctorate degree in music in 2009 and habilitated doctor's diploma in June 2016.